 Cardio is an incredibly important part of any sports training program and the cardio shouldn’t stop just because there’s a chill in the air.
-Yet, it takes a special person to wake up on a cold, frosty morning in February, strap on those runners, layer-up on the clothing and go for a run in the fresh fallen snow.
+It takes a special person to wake up on a cold, frosty morning in February, strap on those runners, layer-up on the clothing and go for a run in the fresh fallen snow.
 With these tips and ideas you can be that person and here’s how to do it safely and effectively.

 Running In the Winter - F.L.A.S.H.